-While there are a lot of mixed feelings regarding the use of popup plugins, they still continue to be a super efficient tool for growing your email subscribers.
+While there may be a lot of mixed feelings regarding the use of popup plugins, they still continue to be a super efficient tool for growing your email subscribers.

-If you’re running a multilingual site though, figuring out how to translate popup content can be quite challenging.
+If you’re running a multi language website though, figuring out how to translate popup content can be quite challenging.
 That’s because finding a solution that works independent of the popup solution you’re using is not straight forward.

 Most WordPress translation plugins need to add compatibility for a certain popup plugin in order to make its content translatable, while others simply won’t work.
 Since there are a ton of pop-up plugins to choose from, it’s easy to get lost.